kilofox/kohana/modules/unittest/guide/unittest/testing.md

         }
     }

 The key thing to notice is the `@dataProvider` tag in the DocComment, this is what tells PHPUnit to use a data provider.
-The provider prefix is totally optional but it's a nice standard to identify providers.
+The provider prefix is totally optional, but it's a nice standard to identify providers.

 For more info see: